AlinaKriutchenko/Data-Engineering/PredictHQ-Dataset/Predicthq-Bronze-To-Silver-Unified.md

 * Duplicates removed
 * Only active events a kept
 * Merging new data updates
-* Removal deleted events from old records
+* Removing deleted events from old records
 * Adding an 'event-group' column for single (true) and recurring events (false)

 ### Import function module